About Permanent Makeup

 Para-Medical Permanent Makeup

 Permanent makeup can also be used to correct many skin ailments.
 The pigments are customized to match the surrounding skin tone are implanted over several sessions into the white areas to re-colour and blend making the areas less obvious.
-The colour from micropigmentation gives ability to camouflage, correct and enhance by allowing it to match your natural skin tone and improve your appearance.
+The colour from micropigmentation gives an ability to camouflage, correct and enhance by allowing it to match your natural skin tone and improve your appearance.

 Para-Medical make-up can help camouflage the following conditions: